ElectricDrill/AstraHealthDocs/DocFx/MD/workflows/damage.md

 After `ProcessStep()` returns, `Process()` appends a `StepAmountRecord` to `DamageAmountContext.Records` with the before and after amounts.
 If the step brought a positive amount to zero without setting a more specific prevention reason, `DamagePreventionReason.PipelineReducedToZero` is set automatically.

-The package includes five built-in `DamageStep` implementations:
+The package includes seven built-in `DamageStep` implementations:

 #### ApplyCriticalMultiplierStep